LivePersonInc/developer-center/pages/Products/SalesForce Integration/appendix.md

 * The parameters you selected to pre-populate with indeed exist for your chat (use Visitor Info widget to check).

-* Check that "Disable On Load Auto Search" is unchecked in the on the top part of the Customization Settings
+* Check that “Disable On Load Auto Search” is unchecked in the on the top part of the Customization Settings

 4. **Why are the creation options missing on the Actions menu for some of my objects?**

 While on the widget Search window, the Actions Menu will show creation options for all the allowed objects.
-This relies on the configuration set on the Configuration Settings Tab in Salesforce ("Allow Account Creation") and on a user’s profiles permissions.
+This relies on the configuration set on the Configuration Settings Tab in Salesforce (“Allow Account Creation”) and on a user’s profiles permissions.
 If an agent is not allowed to create an object according to his Salesforce Profile, he won’t be shown the option for that object.

-5. **Why aren’t I able to use the widget and get an error: "The Skill is missing.
-Contact your system administrator"?**
+5. **Why aren’t I able to use the widget and get an error: “The Skill is missing.
+Contact your system administrator”?**

 Please verify the following:

 * Your LiveEngage Account has at least one Skill and the campaign you’re using directs to a Skill.

-* Your Chat is assigned to a Skill (easily check using the "Visitor Info" widget to verify that).
+* Your Chat is assigned to a Skill (easily check using the “Visitor Info” widget to verify that).

-* Your Chat’s Skill is one of "Enabled Skills" for the widget (check the "Customization Settings" tab in Salesforce).
+* Your Chat’s Skill is one of “Enabled Skills” for the widget (check the “Customization Settings” tab in Salesforce).

-6. **I don’t see any Skills in my "Available Skills" list.
+6. **I don’t see any Skills in my “Available Skills” list.
 Why?**

 Verify you created Skills on your LiveEngage Account.
 If you’re sure you have Skills available but don’t see them, turn to your LivePerson Support or Account Manager to make sure your LiveEngage Account is on AC Users.

-7. **Why don’t I see any of my Salesforce Custom Objects on the "Available Objects" list?**
+7. **Why don’t I see any of my Salesforce Custom Objects on the “Available Objects” list?**

 For a Custom Object to appear in the list, you need to first create a lookup field connecting it to the Chat Transcript object (see Object Settings section).